An inexact $q$-order regularized proximal Newton method for nonconvex composite optimization: Introduction

 \subsection{Related work}

-A variety of optimization methods have been developed for the nonconvex and nonsmooth problem \eqref{prob}, including block coordinate descent methods \cite{Tseng09}, variable metric proximal gradient methods \cite{Bonettini16,Bonettini20}, proximal Newton-type methods (see \cite{Lee14,Yue19}), and those methods based on the forward-backward envelope of $F$ (see \cite{Themelis18,Ahookhosh21}).
+A variety of methods have been developed for solving problem \eqref{prob} such as block coordinate descent methods \cite{Tseng09}, variable metric proximal gradient methods \cite{Bonettini20,Bonettini23}, proximal Newton-type methods (see \cite{Kanzow21,LiuPanWY22}), those methods based on the forward-backward envelope of $F$ (see \cite{Themelis18,Ahookhosh21}), and so on.
 Here, we mainly review cubic regularization (CR) methods that are closely linked to this work.
-This method is a regularized version of the proximal Newton method, and at each step is minimizing the sum of the cubic regularized quadratic approximation of $f$ at the current iterate and the nonsmooth function $g$:
+This class of methods is a regularized version of proximal Newton methods, and at each iteration minimizes the sum of a cubic regularized quadratic approximation of $f$ at the current iterate and the nonsmooth convex function $g$: